Menopause and contraception in your 40s and 50s

 What's the lowdown?

-We have a rising number of women and people with vaginas aged over 45 in the UK (11 million in 2011), therefore the conversation surrounding menopause and contraception needs to be prevalent.
+We have a rising number of women and people with vaginas aged over 45 in the UK (11 million in 2011), therefore there needs to be a conversation surrounding perimenopause, menopause and contraception.
 You may be thinking: “why would I need to think about contraception in my 40’s and 50’s”?
 The answer starts with what the menopause is, and how it works.

-Why is contraception relevant for women in their 40s and 50s?
+Is contraception needed in your 40s and 50s?

 Is your contraception masking symptoms of the menopause?

 But this raises an important caveat.
-We know that contraception doesn’t kickstart menopause or have any effect on its timeline, but what if the contraceptive you are using is masking the symptoms of your last period?
+We know that contraception doesn’t cause earlier menopause or have any effect on its timeline, but what if the contraceptive you are using is masking the symptoms of your last period?
+How do you know if you are menopausal while on contraception or birth control?

-Those who use the hormonal coil (e.g. Mirena), may experience amenorrhoea (stopped periods), so in that case how would you know if you had gone through menopause?
-Measuring the hormone levels in the blood with a simple blood test (expecting Follicle-Stimulating Hormone (FSH) levels to rise and oestrogen levels to fall) is one option for people using progestogen-only methods over the age of 50.
+Secondly, by measuring the hormone levels in the blood with a simple blood test (expecting follicle stimulating hormone (FSH) levels to rise) is one option for people using progestogen-only methods over the age of 50 who are not having periods.
 In this case, if the FSH levels are raised, women can stop contraception 1 year later without need to retest.

-Those using combined hormonal contraception (pills, patch or vaginal ring) or HRT have suppressed levels of certain hormones (estradiol and gonadotrophins); therefore testing is not recommended as it does not give any accurate information.
+Those using combined hormonal contraception (pills, patch or vaginal ring) or HRT should not have hormonal testing as the medications suppress levels of hormones so a test does not give any accurate information.
 Those using non-hormonal contraception will experience the symptoms and signs of menopause in the same way as someone not using any contraception and therefore do not need blood tests for diagnosis.

 So why do we talk so much about the importance of contraception for women in their 40s and 50s?
 Well, the fact is, contraception has uses far beyond birth control!
-For women in their 40s and 50s especially, the relief from the symptoms of the menopause, along with therapeutic benefits in relation to health and disease, render contraception a pivotal part of the women’s health conversation as we get older.
+For women in their 40s and 50s especially, the relief from the symptoms of the menopause, along with therapeutic benefits in relation to health and disease, mean contraception is a pivotal part of the women’s health conversation.

 Contraception as…contraception!

-An unplanned pregnancy at an older age can be devastating, and can present difficult choices.
-However, choosing your contraceptive method needs to be considered carefully, taking into account the associated health risks.
+An unplanned pregnancy at an older age can present difficult choices.
+Choosing your contraceptive method needs to be considered carefully, taking into account the associated health risks.

 Above 50, there is a concern regarding the risks associated with combined hormonal contraception (due to the increased background risk of cardiovascular disease, obesity, and breast and gynaecological cancers at this age) and so switching to a safer alternative is advised.
 Use of the contraceptive injection, including Sayana Press, is also associated with a small decrease in bone mineral density which can increase the risk of osteoporosis, a risk that increases as you get older anyway.
 Check out our guide to the injection for more info on this.
 Therefore, if you are over 40 and using the injection, you should be reviewed regularly to assess the benefits and risks.
 Those over 50 should consider alternative methods of contraception.